Furious Flower Poetry Center

 The Furious Flower Poetry Center (FFPC) is the first academic center in the United States devoted to Black poetry, housed by James Madison University.
-Dr. Lauren Alleyne is the current executive director.
+Lauren Alleyne is the executive director.

-Even beyond its decennial conferences, the FFPC is very active, both on and off campus.
-The many activities it hosts include poetry camps during the summer for the youth, workshops, and visits for poets.
-Aside from its substantial collection of Black poetry, the center also has an online journal titled The Fight and the Fiddle.
+Beyond its decennial conferences, the FFPC is active on and off campus, hosting activities including summer poetry camps for youth, workshops, and visits for poets.
+Aside from its collection of Black poetry, the center also publishes an online journal, titled The Fight and the Fiddle.

 History

 The Furious Flower Poetry Center (FFPC) was established by Joanne V. Gabbin in 1999 at James Madison University.
 The name of the center comes from the Gwendolyn Brooks poem "Second Sermon on the Warpland".
 In the poem, Brooks writes: